- Development Services Department

 - 143rd Street Project Noise Wall Sections (PDF)

 - Bell Road Project - A new 4 lane road with double left hand turn lanes at 143rd Street.
 There are still several parcels of land that need to be acquired before construction can begin.
 This project is broken down into 4 phases:

 - 143rd Street to 135th Street - Project will begin once the 143rd and Bell Road intersection is complete.
-The intersections improvements will extend west from Bell Road to near Golden Oak Drive.
+The intersection improvements will extend west from Bell Road to near Golden Oak Drive.